max-pantom/comet/README.md

 # tiktok-scout

-A cheap, self-hosted MCP tool that automates Steps 1–3 of the `slideshow-distribution-app-growth` playbook: search a niche, cache what comes back, filter down to accounts that are actually winning on a repeatable format (not a one-off fluke), and pull a report to reverse- engineer why.
+A cheap, self-hosted MCP tool that automates search a niche, cache what comes back, filter down to accounts that are actually winning on a repeatable format (not a one-off fluke), and pull a report to reverse- engineer why.
 The desktop app hosts it over local streamable HTTP so Claude